-Any proposal submitted by a shareholder of Unitil for inclusion in the proxy material for Unitil's 2017 annual meeting of shareholders must be received by Unitil at its corporate headquarters by November 14, 2016.
+Any proposal submitted by a shareholder of Unitil for inclusion in the proxy material for Unitil's 2018 annual meeting of shareholders must be received by Unitil at its corporate headquarters by November 20, 2017.

-Unitil's Bylaws provide that any proposal or director nomination submitted by a shareholder of Unitil for consideration at Unitil's 2017 annual meeting of shareholders must be received by Unitil at its corporate headquarters not earlier than December 21, 2016 and not later than January 20, 2017.
-However, if the date of Unitil's 2017 annual meeting of shareholders is not within 30 days of April 20, 2017, then the proposal or director nomination must be received not later than the close of business on the tenth day following the earlier of (i) the day on which notice of the date of Unitil's 2017 annual meeting of shareholders was mailed and (ii) the day on which public disclosure of the date of Unitil's 2017 annual meeting of shareholders was made.
-The proposal or director nomination also must comply with the other requirements set forth in Unitil's Bylaws.
+Unitil's Bylaws provide that any proposal or Director nomination submitted by a shareholder of Unitil for consideration at Unitil's 2018 annual meeting of shareholders must be received by Unitil at its corporate headquarters not earlier than December 27, 2017 and not later than January 26, 2018.
+However, if the date of Unitil's 2018 annual meeting of shareholders is not within 30 days of April 26, 2018, then the proposal or Director nomination must be received not later than the close of business on the tenth day following the earlier of (i) the day on which notice of the date of Unitil's 2018 annual meeting of shareholders was mailed and (ii) the day on which public disclosure of the date of Unitil's 2018 annual meeting of shareholders was made.
+The proposal or Director nomination also must comply with the other requirements set forth in the Company's Bylaws.